k0nsl/k0nsl_blog/_pages/eyewitnesses-to-gas-chambers-the-peculiar-things-they-say.md

 &nbsp;

-- Filip Mueller, whose laughable beststeller "Sonderbehandlung" Raul Hilberg quotes no less than 20 times as a source in his standard work about the "Holocaust" - described how he ate cake in a cyanide-saturated gas chamber
+- Filip Müller, whose laughable beststeller "Sonderbehandlung" Raul Hilberg quotes no less than 20 times as a source in his standard work about the "Holocaust" - described how he ate cake in a cyanide-saturated gas chamber

 &nbsp;